NicosNicolaou16/AndroidProjectAndNDK/README.md

 # Android Project and NDK (Kotlin)

-This project is just the setup for the NDK in android, the communication Android project with C/C++ file.
-In this example we print only a text from C/C++ file to Android Project.
+This project sets up the NDK (Native Development Kit) in Android for communication between an Android project and C/C++ code.
+In this example, the C/C++ code simply prints a text message to the Android application.

 ## Similar project with (Dart Language)